tsi-software/Secure_ESP8266_MQTT_poc/top-level-components/secure_esp8266_mqtt_client/README.md

 ## ArduinoOTA
 The ArduinoOTA library was initially used but later removed from this code because there did not appear to be sufficient resources in the ESP8266 to have a secure connection open by both the MQTT Broker and ArduinoOTA at the same time.
-In the near future, Secure OTA will be implemented differently in order to coexist with Secure MQTT.
+In the future, Secure OTA will be implemented differently in order to coexist with Secure MQTT.

 ## Source Files